 IMPACT / Volunteer /

-IMPACT currently coordinates volunteer opportunities with thirteen different community service agencies in the Auburn-Opelika community.
-Any student can volunteer to participate in these weekly opportunities or any other IMPACT coordinated one-time volunteer opportunity.
+IMPACT currently coordinates volunteer opportunities with sixteen different community service agencies in the Auburn-Opelika community.
+Any student can volunteer to participate in these weekly opportunities.

 How do I volunteer?